 - Heat controller must be bought separately – check prices.

 Keis J501 Premium Heated Jacket

-The Keis J501 is designed to be worn as a heated inside layer or as a casual outer jacket in dry conditions.
+The Keis J501 is designed to be worn as a heated inside layer or casual outer jacket in dry conditions.

-Feedback on this and other elasticated Keis gear suggests going down a size.
-This is especially true if you’re after a snug fit to wear as a mid layer under your existing jacket.
+Feedback on this and other elasticated Keis gear suggest going down a size.
+This is especially true if you’re after a snug fit to wear as a mid-layer under your existing jacket.

 Most people wear it over a single base layer with an outer jacket on top.

 Unlike most of the kit in this list, the J501 includes a heat controller in the base price.
 This makes it an ideal choice for anyone expecting to ride in a range of different temperatures.

 One downside; a rechargeable battery pack can’t power it, so it’s strictly for riding – no golfing or hiking in this one.

 - Includes free heat controller for variable heat